-Description: The traditional sculpted wood stools of the Ashanti
+Description: The traditional sculpted stools of the Ashanti

 people are still widely used in most households.
-The role it plays is deeply
+It is

 The type of stool matches the status of the patron.